Anirudh-Nayak-CS/TTYL/README.md

 # 💬 TTYL: A TCP Chat Server with Admin & Moderator Support

-TTYL is a feature-rich, terminal-based multi-client chat server built using Python’s socket programming.
+Tele-type-writer-link(TTYL) is a feature-rich, terminal-based multi-client chat server built using Python’s socket programming.
 It supports private messaging, user moderation, emoji support, and real-time communication over a local network (LAN).
 Perfect for educational projects or small intranet messaging systems.